IvyFlosVV/Mappen/app/README.md

 cd server && npm run dev
 ```

-You should see `listening on :3000`.
-Verify with:
+You should see the server listening on port 3000.
+Verify:

 ```bash
 curl http://localhost:3000/health